The Very BEST Baked French Onion Soup

 If you’re not a fan of gruyere or Swiss cheese, you could use a mild cheddar, provolone or another mildly sharp cheese in it’s place.

-Making French Onion Soup from scratch is really easy to do.
-Follow these simple instructions for French Onion Soup perfection:
+Making this soup from scratch is really easy to do.
+Follow these simple instructions for the best French Onion Soup ever:

 Preheat the oven to 350 degrees.